vinay9977/InsightFlow/README.md

-# Django Web Project - Survey Application
+# InsightFlow - Survey Application

-This is a Django-based web application designed for managing surveys.
+InsightFlow is a Django-based web application designed for managing surveys.
 This README file provides instructions on cloning, installing, and running the project locally.

 ## Table of Contents